tcheukueppoo/maat/docs/class.md

-When a role does other roles, we could do more than just referencing, we could compute the graph traversal of that role and record it in its internal struture so any other role/class that does him can use result as a subsolution to compute other traversals/compose, this is more of a dynamice programming approach which turns out to be viable and efficient.
+When a role does other roles, we could do more than just referencing, we could compute the graph traversal of that role and record it in its internal struture so that any other role/class that does him can use the result to compose it in a class or  as a subsolution to compute other traversals, this is more of a dynamice programming approach which turns out to be viable and efficient.
 This also looks similar to the c3-linearization algorithm.

 So for the above relationship diagram, we have: